 Understanding what chart patterns are and how to use them to optimize your trading is a bold move in your investing career.
-Either you are a beginner or an experienced trader, do you like fundamental or technical analysis, a trend reversal or a continuation pattern, Forex, Futures or Cryptocurrencies, price patterns are crucial.
+Whether you’re a beginner or an experienced trader, prefer fundamental or technical analysis, a trend reversal or a continuation pattern, Forex, Futures or Cryptocurrencies, price patterns are crucial.

 What is a price chart?